EJEP/datapoint-python/README.md

 # _Datapoint for Python_

-_This is a Python module for accessing weather data via the [Met Office](http://www.metoffice.gov.uk/)'s open data API known as [Datapoint](http://www.metoffice.gov.uk/datapoint)._
+_A Python module for accessing weather data via the [Met Office](http://www.metoffice.gov.uk/)'s open data API known as [Datapoint](http://www.metoffice.gov.uk/datapoint)._

 __Disclaimer: This module is in no way part of the datapoint project/service.